-Named after the Pine Hills neighborhood in Albany, Pine Hills Review (ISSN 2470-8321) is an online literary journal with a national focus that publishes artful, honest, and compelling work of new and established writers, from fiction, nonfiction, and poetry to visual art, interviews, and experimental, cross-genre work.
-Our staff is composed of students and faculty at The College of Saint Rose.
+Named after the Pine Hills neighborhood in Albany, Pine Hills Review (ISSN 2470-8321) is an online literary journal with a national focus that publishes artful, honest, and compelling work by new and established writers, from fiction, nonfiction, and poetry to visual art, interviews, and experimental, cross-genre work.
+We love irreverent, fun, different, and surprising work that tries to do something new.

-Daniel Nester (Editor) is the author of Shader: 99 Notes on Car Washes, Making Out in Church, Grief, and Other Unlearnable Subjects.
-His other books include How to Be Inappropriate, God Save My Queen I and II, and The Incredible Sestina Anthology, which he edited.
-He is an associate professor of English at The College of Saint Rose in Albany, NY.
+Daniel Nester (editor; he/him) is the author most recently of Harsh Realm: My 1990s.
+His other books include Shader, How to Be Inappropriate, God Save My Queen I and II, and The Incredible Sestina Anthology, which he edited.
+He is professor of English at The College of Saint Rose in Albany, NY.
 Before Pine Hills Review, he helped edit Painted Bride Quarterly, McSweeney’s Internet Tendency‘s Sestinas section, La Petite Zine, Unpleasant Event Schedule, and others.
 Follow his Instagram @danielnestermfa.

 Logo design by Lesia Gribbin and Kim Szkudlarek

 Image: “Oddball section, Sound House Records, Troy, NY”